Nursing - Nurse Practitioner / Primary Care / Family, M.S.

 The purpose of the Nurse Practitioner/Primary/Family Care option is to prepare nurses as specialists in primary care and to improve the availability, accessibility, and quality of primary care services in the Central San Joaquin Valley.

 Admission Procedures.
 You must complete two applications for the graduate nursing program.

-- You must apply to the university by March 1 as a graduate student through csumentor.edu.
+- You must apply to the University by March 1 as a graduate student through www.calstate.edu/apply.

 - You must also complete a School of Nursing application.
 Go to www.nursingcas.org and complete the application online.

 - Complete and submit School of Nursing graduate program written essay.

-- Have official copies of all transcripts sent to both the School of Nursing and to
+- Have official copies of all transcripts sent to both Nursing CAS and to

 Graduate Admissions Office